Our Jacobins: a Smorgasbord of News

 About five years ago, I had one of my many root canals, and there was a wonderful young dental hygienist that was assisting the dentist, and she was talking as he went between patients, and I was waiting for the painkiller to take in, that her family had gone back to Mexico.

-They were immigrants, and they went down to southern Mexico in Oaxaca, and they went to their home, which they thought the neighbors were watching out.
+They were immigrants, and they went down to southern Mexico in Oaxaca, and they went to their home. which they thought the neighbors were watching out.

 She said it wasn't that great, but it was two or three bedrooms and they had about an acre.
+And guess what?
+There were squatters there living in it.

 And when they objected, some people with AR-15s came up and said, you better leave right now, meaning they either connected with a cartel or they had permission or they just were armed themselves.

 And as she was saying this, she goes, this is what we, one of the reasons that we love the United States.
+And I said, like an idiot, I don't think that could ever happen here.

+There is the rule of law.
 They would call the sheriff and have the sheriff, and that's not true, Jack.

+That's no longer true.
 I have friends now in the Bay Area and family members.

 If you own a home